gregretkowski/sap1p/README.md

 argument to the opcode.
 Frequently the argument is a memory address, but may also be a 4-bit value.

     %0000 $0 NOOP: Null operation - do nothing!
     %0001 $1 LDA [X]: load the A register with the value in memory location X
     %0010 $2 ADD [X]: Set A to the value of A plus the value from mem loc X
     %0011 $3 SUB [X]: Set A to the alue of A minus the value from mem loc X
     %0100 $4 STA [X]: Set memory location X to the value in register A
-%0110 $6 JMP [X]: Jump to a new address for the next command execution
+    %0110 $6 JMP [X]: Jump to a new address for the next instruction execution
     %0111 $7 LDI X: Load the A register with the passed 4-bit value
     %1000 $8 JC [X]: Jump to new address if carry bit set (branching)
     %1110 $e OUT: Transfer the value in the A register into the display/output
     %1111 $f HLT: Halt computer execution

-There is room for more commands/opcodes - if you desire to expand the computer.
+There is room for more instructions/opcodes - if you desire to expand the computer.

 ## Example Programs